American breakfast daily, 15 lunches, 14 dinners including a special farewell dinner in the bush

 Day 15 Serengeti–Arusha–Stone Town, Zanzibar

-Today, fly via Arusha to Stone Town.
+This morning, fly via Arusha to Stone Town.
 Transfer to your hotel and enjoy the rest of the day at leisure.

 Day 16 Stone Town

 After breakfast, a WALKING TOUR of Stone Town includes the Old Fort, National Palace, slave caves, and the spice markets.
 Afterward, visit JOZANI FOREST, where you will take a walk through the forest with a local ranger.
 Learn more about the forest fauna, walk through the mangrove swamps, and see the rare red colobus monkey, found only in Zanzibar.
 The remainder of the day is at your leisure.